Learn about content authoring, categorization, and publishing within FORGE.*

 - Documents: Editors can upload .pdf documents into FORGE.

-- Editorial Selections: Editors can group together a set of other editorial entities – of any type – and treat them as a whole.
+Editorial Selections: Editors can group a set of other editorial entities of any type and treat them as a unique entity.
 Editors can select editorial entities to push into an editorial selection by:

 - Manually selecting the set of editorial entities.